 When you make cold brew coffee, you let the grounds soak in cold water for 12-24 hours, which extracts all of the flavors and caffeine from the bean.

-How Much Stronger Is Cold Brew Than Regular Coffee?
+How Much Stronger Is Cold Brew Coffee Than Regular Coffee?

 How Much Caffeine Is In Cold Brew?

 When it comes to caffeine, there’s no one-size-fits-all answer.
-The amount of caffeine you get from cold brew coffee will depend on a variety of factors, such as the brewing time, the type of coffee beans used, and the grind size.
+The caffeine you get from cold brew coffee will depend on various factors, such as the brewing time, the type of coffee beans used, and the grind size.

-However, on average, cold making coffee has about twice as much caffeine as hot-made coffee does.
-For the equivalency, the average hot brewed coffee has about 4 milligrams of caffeine per ounce while cold brew averages between 6.5 to 8.5 milligrams of caffeine per ounce .
+However, on average, cold-making coffee has about twice as much caffeine as hot-made coffee.
+For equivalency, the average hot brewed coffee has about 4 milligrams of caffeine per ounce, while cold brew averages 6.5 to 8.5 milligrams per ounce.

 Chameleon Cold Brew Coffee